Addiction and Bipolar Disorder: What’s The Connection and How Do I Get Help?

 Bipolar disorder (formerly called manic-depressive illness or manic depression) is defined by the National Institute of Mental Health (NIMH) as a mental disorder that causes unusual shifts in mood, energy, activity levels, concentration, and the ability to carry out day-to-day tasks.
 There are multiple types of bipolar disorder, including:

 - Bipolar I —Manifested through manic episodes lasting for a week or more, or those that were so severe they required immediate hospitalization.
 These incidents also often include prolonged bouts of depression.

 - Bipolar II — Identified and diagnosed through a pattern of depressive episodes and hypomanic episodes, but not the full-blown manic episodes that are typical of Bipolar I Disorder.

 - Cyclothymic Disorder (also called Cyclothymia)— Identified by periods of hypomanic symptoms as well as periods of depressive symptoms lasting for at least two years that don’t meet the requirements of care for general hypomania and depression.

 If you or your loved one are experiencing any of these symptoms, and are not already diagnosed or receiving treatment, work with your doctor or therapist to identify which, if any, type of bipolar disorder you may be facing.

 It can be hard to recognize bipolar disorder in yourself or a loved one.
 Many are unable to distinguish early episodes and symptoms from everyday, ordinary shifts in mood caused by external stressors.
 It can also be hard for clinicians themselves to diagnose the disease.
-One 2010 study that as many as 40 percent of people with borderline personality disorder had been misdiagnosed as having bipolar disorder.
+One 2018 review suggests that as many as 40 percent of people with bipolar disorder were misdiagnosed, usually with major depression.
 Some of the primary signs of bipolar disorder can include, but are not limited to: